-PEIA PPB Plan C covers services for the treatment of sleep apnea and other related conditions that can affect your health.
-In order to ensure compliance and ensure responsible use of all prescribed sleep services, HealthSmart Benefit Solutions, the third-party administrator for PEIA, has contracted with Sleep Management Solutions (SMS) to manage the PEIA's sleep services for resident PPB Plan members.
-All sleep-testing services require prior approval.
-A precertification process has been established to ensure that the services are medically necessary and appropriate.
-If your physician says you need a sleep test, ask him/her to call SMS at 1-888-49-SLEEP (75337).
-If approved, you will be provided a list of contracted labs that you may use to receive services.
+The PEIA PPB Plans cover services for the diagnosis and treatment of sleep apnea and other sleep-related conditions that can affect your health.
+In order to ensure compliance and to administer prescribed sleep services at the highest quality, HealthSmart Benefit Solutions, the third-party administrator for PEIA, has contracted with Sleep Management Solutions (SMS) to provide sleep diagnostic and therapy management services for PPB Plan members.
+A precertification process has been established to qualify services as medically necessary and appropriate.
+PEIA requires that the ordering physician request approval from SMS prior to a member receiving sleep services that include sleep testing, sleep therapy or sleep therapy supplies.